jugtorino/jugtorino.github.io/pages/j_jobs.md

 Ideally you are active in the developer community either via your open source pet projects on your github account, your technical weblog or as a contributor to technical user groups.
-As part of the frontend and backend guild you will be involved in the weekly training activities organized by the coordinators, and as a developer you will be entitled to use 20% of your time for a project sponsored by you.
+As part of the frontend and backend guild you will be involved in the weekly training activities organized by the coordinators.
+As a developer you will be entitled to use 20% of your time for a project sponsored by you and to a one day per week working-from-home.

 You get a 25 days holidays per year (rising to 28 days), company paid bank holidays (8 statutory days per year), medical and travel insurance, pension scheme contribution up to 5%, income protection, critical illness insurance, wellness program including contribution to gym membership, vision care, childcare vouchers, hot/cold drinks + fruit available, and a competitive salary.
 We have an all-year ongoing english language training plan for foreigners and a table football to have fun!

 Other general requisites:
 * you must have a good understanding of object-orientation, strong concurrent programming and an understanding of REST based architectures